xinwenfu/VChat_CFG/README.md

 * `Defense: SafeSEH`: This does not affect our exploit as we do not leverage Structured Exception Handling.
 * `Defense: SEHOP`: This does not affect our exploit as we do not leverage Structured Exception Handling.
 * `Defense: Heap Integrity Validation`: This does not affect our exploit as we do not leverage the Windows Heap.
-* `Defense: Control Flow Guard`: This mitigation if fully effective as it designed to prevent the attacker from leveraging indirect calls or jumps as we do here.
+* `Defense: Control Flow Guard`: This mitigation is fully effective as it is designed to prevent the attacker from leveraging indirect calls or jumps, as we do here.
 > [!NOTE]
 > `Defense: Buffer Security Check (GS)`: If the application improperly initializes the global security cookie or contains additional vulnerabilities that can leak values on the stack, then this mitigation strategy can be bypassed.
 >